gristlabs/grist-help/help/python.md

 from urllib.parse import quote_plus
 ```

-### There is a subtle change in rounding
+### Subtle change in rounding

-Python 3 switches from rounding the way many people learned in school
+Python 3 switches the built-in function `round()` from rounding the way many people learned in school
 (where when rounding `.5`, you always round up)
 to what is called "banker's rounding" (where you round from `.5` to the
 nearest even number).
 This is generally accepted as an improvement, mitigating